kubosho/md2ghost/README.md

 ## Description

 A tool to convert from Markdown files to Ghost posts didn't until now.
-So I made this tool a migration the Ghost from Markdown files.
+So I made this tool a convert the Ghost posts from Markdown files.

 ## Demo